ayushsood/ayushsood.com/content/posts/using-ddclient-for-reverse-proxy-for-proxmox-and-homeassistant.md

 #### Why?

-When you have a Homel Lab behind a consumer internet connection, your public IP changes, which makes it hard for other services like a VPN client or 3rd party webhook to ping your server.
+When you have a Home Lab behind a consumer internet connection, your public IP changes, which makes it hard for other services like a VPN client or 3rd party webhook to ping your server.

 #### What?